jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 ---
 title: What Does It Mean to Be Exceptional?
 subtitle: How to Handle Exceptions [in Python].
-tags: Python, fastapi, Conceptual Code, Exception, Technical Debt
+tags: [Conceptual Code, Exception, Technical Debt, Python]
 layout: post
 toc: true
 ---